-- 4. Any improvement installed without notice for inspection pursuant to subsection -G.3 above shall constitute just cause for: - Removal of the uninspected improvement; a. - b.
-The payment by the developer of any costs for material testing. - The restoration by the developer of any improvements disturbed during c. any material testing; and/or - The issuance of a stop work order by the Township Engineer pending the d. resolution of any dispute. - 5.
+- 3. In no case shall any paving work or other construction activities requiring inspection by the Township Engineer be started without his or her permission.
+At least forty-eight (48) hours notice shall be given to the Township Engineer or qualified representative assigned to Deptford Township prior to any such construction so that the required inspection of improvements may be scheduled and inspected. - 4.
+Any improvement installed without notice for inspection pursuant to subsection G.3 above shall constitute just cause for: - a.
+Removal of the uninspected improvement; - b.
+The payment by the developer of any costs for material testing. - c.
+The restoration by the developer of any improvements disturbed during any material testing; and/or - d.
+The issuance of a stop work order by the Township Engineer pending the resolution of any dispute. - 5.
 Final inspection and as-built drawings.
 A final inspection of all improvements and utilities shall be undertaken by the Township Engineer to determine whether the work is satisfactory and in agreement with the approved final plan drawings and Township specifications or as a field change approved in writing by the Township Engineer.
 Any minor deviation from the final approved plan may be approved by the Township Engineer.
 Any deviation deemed substantial by the Township Engineer shall require submission of an amended final site plan or subdivision, as the case may be, to the Board of Jurisdiction.
 If the improvements have been constructed under a performance guarantee after approval of a subdivision or site plan, the developer shall submit an as-built plan showing asbuilt grades, profiles and sections and locations of all subsurface utilities, including but not limited to, stormwater management piping, endwalls, headwalls, control systems and basins; lawn and roof drainage; sanitary sewage conveyance and disposal systems; public and individual waterlines and control valves; natural and propane gas lines; telephone, cable television, telecommunications conduits; monuments and other property markers; and any other utilities or improvements installed.
 The as-built plan shall be certified by a licensed New Jersey professional land surveyor.
 If any improvements are constructed prior to final plat approval, the final plat shall reflect all changes and as-built conditions and be so certified.
 As-built plan(s) shall be submitted on reproducible media, CAD file or other media as directed by the Township Engineer. - 6.
 Inspection of any work by the Township Engineer or authorized representative shall not be considered to be final approval or rejection of the work but shall only be considered to be a determination of whether or not the specific work involved was being done to Township specifications or other required standards at the time of inspection.
 Any damage to such work or other unforeseen circumstances, including but not limited to, the weather, other construction, changed physical or topographical conditions, and settlement of soils between the time of installation and the time of a request for full or partial performance guarantee release shall be the entire responsibility of the developer, and no work shall be considered accepted until release of the performance guarantee.
 Upon a final inspection report, action will be taken to release or declare in default the performance guarantee covering such improvements and utilities.